 - Walt Disney World has amazingly tasty gluten-free options.
 Cast members truly take food allergies seriously.
 Mobile ordering saves time from waiting in line and minimizes frustration.

-What else can we do to improve our autistic child’s behaviors?
+What else can we do to help our autistic child?

 Visual Schedules or PECS

 Visual schedules help non-verbal or children with communication issues identify the plan for the day.
 Picture Exchange Communication System (PECS) cards are common and cheap communication aid for kids with autism- they can be incredibly helpful for identifying elusive requests.
 Check out our Pinterest boards for what we use.

 Routine is essential for our son.
 Once we’ve outlined our schedule, we stick to it.
 He prefers to do the same things on weekdays.
 We also need to tell him the plan for the weekend day.
 Being spontaneous or having a lazy day is frustrating and causes significant overwhelm.